ddemidov/vexcl/README.md

 ~~~
 Here, the generated kernel will have one parameter for each of the vectors `X`
 and `Y`.

+### <a name="pointer-qualifiers"></a>Pointer qualifiers

+To optimise the code the programmer can use pointer qualifiers.
+At the moment the 'constant' qualifier is implemented.
+The qualifier will set the variable into a separate memoryspace.
+This memoryspace is a separate cache and is as fast as the local memory.
+The cache size is vendor dependent but has to
+be atleast 64kB for openCL devices.
+For example if you need to add two small vectors. <32kB each.
+s = constant(x) + constant(y);

 ### <a name="temporary-values"></a>Temporary values